Skylion007/OpenWebTextCorpus/docs/index.md

 Clearly identify the material that is claimed to be infringing and information reasonably sufficient to allow us to locate the material.

-And contact us at the following email address: openwebtext@gmail.com
+And contact us at the following email address: openwebtext at gmail.com

 **Take down:** We will comply to legitimate requests by removing the affected sources from the next release of the corpus.